New downtown Las Vegas convention center to open in 2020

 “We’re not in the gaming business, but we’re going to put heads in beds,” Maricich said.

-World Market Center management and the city of Las Vegas first announced plans last March for the expo center, saying it would provide an option downtown “to host larger scale trade shows, conventions and other exhibitions that cannot be accommodated through the existing inventory of event venues.”
+World Market Center management and the city of Las Vegasannounced plans last March for the expo center, saying it would provide an option downtown “to host larger scale trade shows, conventions and other exhibitions that cannot be accommodated through the existing inventory of event venues.”

 Plans called for the $76 million project to be funded with $30 million from the city.
 On Monday, Maricich said the project cost could exceed $90 million.

-Monday’s groundbreaking ceremony comes more than a year after New York financial giant The Blackstone Group acquired the 5.4 million-square-foot World Market Center and 6.8 million square feet of showroom space in High Point, North Carolina.
+Monday’s groundbreaking came more than a year after New York financial giant The Blackstone Group acquired the 5.4 million-square-foot World Market Center and 6.8 million square feet of showroom space in High Point, North Carolina.

 Terms of the sale were not disclosed.